 This strategy is recommended to use in sectors where market share is spread over a few businesses, such as game consoles, or if your product is well established in the industry, such as Apple or Samsung at smartphones market.

-Advantages of skimmed prices
+Advantages of price skimming

 The most obvious favourable feature of this strategy is profit margins maximization, which leads to a rapid return on investment.
 This cost recovery will allow you to invest the benefits in improving areas of your business or implementing new features to your product.